Conditional Access authentication strength

 The authentication strength Conditional Access policy defines which methods can be used.
-Azure AD checks the policy during sign-in to determine the user’s access to the resource.
-For example, an administrator configures a Conditional Access policy with a custom authentication strength that requires FIDO2 Security Key or Password + SMS.
+Microsoft Entra ID checks the policy during sign-in to determine the user’s access to the resource.
+For example, an administrator configures a Conditional Access policy with a custom authentication strength that requires FIDO2 Security Key or Password + text message.
 The user accesses a resource protected by this policy.
 During sign-in, all settings are checked to determine which methods are allowed, which methods are registered, and which methods are required by the Conditional Access policy.
 To be used, a method must be allowed, registered by the user (either before or as part of the access request), and satisfy the authentication strength.

 The following factors determine if the user gains access to the resource:

 - Which methods are available for the authentication strength?